betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 <br>

-In a time and field where high-quality manpower is a scarce resource, this situation is extremely inefficient.
+In a time and field where a high-quality labor pool is a scarce resource, this situation is extremely inefficient.
 <br>